Can you imagine a business without processes? You can't. Because they don't exist!

 - Do specific steps utilize the most resource or result in the highest cost?

-It's also important to measure and monitor the changes you implement.
+- Measure, Monitor and Optimize- It's equally important to measure and monitor the changes you implement.
 Make sure to set realistic and measurable objectives that align with your overall strategic goals.
 Take the time to tweak and optimize your processes as you start seeing data.
 You don't always get it right on the first pass so make sure you build in flexibility to incorporate feedback once you start getting real-world results.

 A regular review and analysis of business processes is an important factor in making sure your organization is running efficiently and effectively.
 In business, things rarely stay static so it's important that processes are regularly reviewed and improved.
 When done correctly, the increases in efficiency and productivity can have a direct result on your bottom line.